INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Induction Tasks

 \section{Induction Tasks}

-All induction tasks share the same objects (worlds, target extensions, and a single output formula $\varphi(x)$) but differ in (i) what is observed in each world and (ii) how worlds constrain a valid solution.
-We denote by $\mathcal{I}=\{W_1,\dots,W_k\}$ the worlds in an instance.
+All three tasks use the same objects: input worlds, target extensions, and a single output formula \(\varphi(x)\).
+We refer to the tasks as \textsc{FullObs} (full observation), CI (contrastive induction), and EC (existential completion).
+They differ in which facts are shown to the system and in the semantic condition for validity of \(\varphi(x)\).
+We write \(I=\{W_1,\ldots,W_k\}\) for the worlds in an instance.

-\subsection{Full Observation across Multiple Worlds}
+\relaxedsubsection{Full Observation across Multiple Worlds}

-In \textbf{FullObs} each world provides a complete interpretation of the observed predicates $P,Q,R,S$ (closed-world for the provided domain).
-A candidate $\varphi(x)$ \emph{solves} an instance iff it matches the target extension in \emph{every} world:
+In FullObs, each input world provides a complete interpretation of the observed predicates \(P,Q,R,S\) over its finite domain.
+A candidate \(\varphi(x)\) solves an instance iff its predicted extension matches the target extension in every world:

-This is the most ``direct'' concept synthesis setting: the only source of difficulty is finding a single relational/quantified definition that generalizes across multiple finite structures.
+This is the direct multi-world concept-synthesis setting: the challenge is to find one relational definition that explains the labeled objects across several finite structures.